open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/table.md

 ### fullyQualifiedColumnName

- - Fully qualified name of the column that includes `serviceName.databaseName.tableName.columnName`.
+ - Fully qualified name of the column that includes `serviceName.databaseName.tableName.columnName[.nestedColumnName]`.
+When columnName is null for dataType struct fields, `field_#` where `#` is field index is used.
+For map dataType, for key the field name `key` is used and for the value field `value` is used.
  - Type: `string`
  - Length: between 1 and 256